ClickCease

 Informed consent is an ongoing process.
 Regularly review the consent with the client, especially if treatment plans change or new risks emerge.

-• Assuming Understanding: Don’t assume that clients understand technical jargon or clinical terms.
+• Assuming Understanding: Avoid assuming clients understand technical jargon or clinical terms.
 Use plain language.

 • Neglecting Documentation: Always document the consent discussion, including the details of the information provided and the client’s questions.

-• Failing to Update Consent: If treatment plans change, always revisit and update the informed consent.
+• Failing to Update Consent: If treatment plans change, revisit and update the informed consent accordingly.

 Example Scenario